 This can include details of the child’s:

 - relationships or issues with family members and anyone posing a risk to them

 - health and treatment needs such as allergies and dietary requirements

 - psychological, behavioural, emotional, or physical difficulties and disabilities

 - educational, developmental, religious or cultural needs

-- details of parent’s mental health, substance misuse, disability or history of domestic violence
+- parents mental health, substance misuse, disability or history of domestic violence.

 You should not share information if you believe it could: